Josephine Tilden: Life

 Tilden was born in Davenport, Iowa, and grew up in Minneapolis.
-She showed an early interest in plants and she had published a paper on the local botany before she began her association with the University of Minnesota.
-In 1895, she earned a bachelor's degree followed by a masters the following year from the university.
+She showed an early interest in plants, and published a paper on the local botany before she began her association with the University of Minnesota.
+In 1895, she earned a bachelor's degree, followed by a master's the following year from the university.
 In 1897 she wrote a paper on algal stalactites, a phenomenon that she had discovered near a geyser in Yellowstone Park.

+She became an instructor at her alma mater, as the first female scientist on the staff.
+She took a peculiar interest in algology.
+Her superiors at the university were concerned, but they agreed to fund this interest in return for her promise to commit to the subject for at least five years.
+In fact, Tilden gave a commitment that would last until she died.
+Her first trip to the Pacific was a journey to Vancouver Island.
+On many of these journeys she was accompanied by her mother.